-* Applications for the PD Certificate of Gestalt Theory & Practice are invited from Counsellors & Psychotherapists, and those in the teaching & health industries, who have a client case load, such as social workers, psychologists, teachers, nurses, child care educators, occupational therapists, physiotherapists, coaches, etc.
+* Applications for the Professional Training in Gestalt Therapy are invited from Counsellors & Psychotherapists, and those in the teaching & health industries, who have a client case load, such as social workers, psychologists, teachers, nurses, child care educators, occupational therapists, physiotherapists, coaches, etc.

-* Applications for the Certificate of Clinical Supervision course are invited from counsellors & psychotherapists who have had 5 years clinical experience and who have a current caseload and access to supervisees during the course.
+* Applications for the Clinical Supervision Training course are invited from counsellors & psychotherapists who have had 5 years clinical experience and who have a current caseload and access to supervisees during the course.

 TGI practices a non-discriminatory selection of participants on the grounds of race, gender, class, sexual preferences, religion, or any disability or belief that does not directly interfere with the competent fulfillment of training and practice.

 Participants Who Live Away